mikejmcguirk/Neovim-Win10-Lazy/README.md

       &nbsp;&nbsp;&nbsp;&nbsp;pypi.python.org
       &nbsp;&nbsp;&nbsp;&nbsp;files.pythonhosted.org</pre></code>

+    - Note that this does not fix the underlying issue of Python being unable to bind property to an SSL utility, and is merely a workaround

-- Install pylsp by running <code>pip install python-lsp-server[all]</code> (the [all] syntax will install the various libraries and linters that make pylsp actually functional)
+- Install pylsp by running <code>pip install python-lsp-server[all]</code> (the [all] syntax will install the various libraries and linters that make pylsp function as an LSP would be expected to)

-- Confirm that pyslp is installed by running <code>pylsp --help</code>
+- Confirm that pylsp is installed by running <code>pylsp --help</code>

 ##### OmniSharp

 - Go to the OmniSharp releases page: https://github.com/OmniSharp/omnisharp-roslyn/releases

-- Under the latest version, look for the Windows file targeted for your processor type with a .NET version in the filename.
+- Under the latest version, look for the Windows file targeted for your processor type with a .NET version in the file name.
 The files without .NET versions do not contain the .dll file that interfaces with Neovim.
 Do not download a file with http in the name (Neovim uses JSON for its LSP interface)

 - Unzip the file contents to your desired location

+- By default, Omnisharp cannot decompile .NET's built-in binaries.
+This is handled using the OmniSharp-Extended LSP plugin

-- To allow the OmniSharp-Extensions to work, in the same folder as your OmniSharp.dll file, create an omnisharp.json file containing the following:
+- To configure the OmniSharp-Extended LSP, create an omnisharp.json file in the same folder as your OmniSharp.dll file.
+Paste in the following:
   <code><pre>{
   &nbsp;&nbsp;"RoslynExtensionsOptions": {
   &nbsp;&nbsp;&nbsp;&nbsp;"enableDecompilationSupport": true
   &nbsp;&nbsp;}
   }
   </pre></code>

-  - The OmniSharp extensions are used for decompiling the .Net libraries.
-Otherwise, going to definition of built-in .NET libraries is impossible

 - For this config, create an <code>OmniSharpDLL</code> system environment variable containing the fully-qualified name of your OmniSharp.dll file.
 If this is not present, OmniSharp will fail to attach